AdityaDendukuri/IsingNucleation/README.md

 1. run_sim()
     Classic Metropolis Monte Carlo 2D Ising Lattice Simulation. [simulation video](https://youtu.be/HaPEz-NQ8I4)
 1. validate_free_energy()
    Validating simulation by running simulations at various temperatures and comparing the minimum energy of each temperature with the exact solution.
-Free energy  constructionbased on output of the experiment the python jupyter notebook in analysis/ folder.
+Free energy validation based on the output of the experiment is shown in the python jupyter notebook in analysis/ folder "free_energy.ipynb".
-   "free_energy.ipynb"
 1. run_sim_nucleation()
    Simulation of nucleus formation in 2D Ising System simulated via umbrella sampling (also known as non boltzmann sampling) with a overlapping windows from N = 15 to 450.
 Refer    to nucleation.ipynb in analysis/ folder for analysis of the simulation data and free energy construction. [simulaton video](https://youtu.be/6_lvSokWUsw).